oscarotero/node-sketch/README.md

 sketch.save('awesome-design.sketch');
 ```

-## Layout
+## Layer

-All elements in a sketch file are "layouts".
-They can be pages, artboards, groups, symbols, etc. The `Layout` class (and all subclasses) extends `Array`, so all methods like `filter`, `forEach`, `map`, etc, can be used to iterate with the layout children.
+All elements in a sketch file are "layers".
+They can be pages, artboards, groups, symbols, etc. The `Layer` class (and all subclasses) extends `Array`, so all methods like `filter`, `forEach`, `map`, etc, can be used to iterate with the layer children.
 For example:

 ```js
 //Get the first page